DaveJabe/StockSafe/README.md

 # StockSafe
->The cutting-edge, effortless solution for tracking cases of perishable products.
-StockSafe's unique approach to product management makes cost-efficacy, guest-safety and employee productivity remarkably simple.
+> An effortless solution for tracking cases of perishable products.
+StockSafe's unique approach to product management prioritizes cost-efficacy, guest-safety and employee productivity.

 ## Development Guidelines
 * The Email/Password combination for logging into StockSafe on test devices/simulators is: dj96202013@gmail.com/Dj1999dj.